The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 - Some cracking engines

 - Good reliability record

-Previous Focus models have struggled to match their best rivals for interior quality, and that proves the case once again.
-The materials used are absolutely fine, and should prove fairly hard-wearing, but most of the surfaces don’t have the tactility or texture to cut it with those in, say, a Volkswagen Golf.
+The materials used in the cabin are absolutely fine, and should prove fairly hard-wearing, but most of the surfaces don’t have the tactility or texture to cut it with those in, say, a Volkswagen Golf.
 The touchscreen infotainment system will take a bit of getting used to, but after some playing about, it soon becomes second nature.

-This is the area in which the Focus – in both hatchback and estate forms - has always excelled, and happily, that’s still the case here.
+Traditionally, driver engagement has always been the area in which the Focus – in both hatchback and estate forms - has excelled, and happily, that’s still the case here.
 It feels sophisticated and grown up at all times, because the ride is compliant, comfortable and superbly controlled at all speeds, while exterior noises are also extremely well isolated.
 And despite that impressive comfort, you still have every ounce of trademark Focus agility.
 There’s bags of grip, body movements are really well tied down, and the steering gives you quick responses and a decent amount of feel.
 The car flows really nicely from bend to bend, giving you a feeling of safety, as well as putting a smile on your face.